OlympusDAO/olympus-protocol-metrics-subgraph/docs/ethena-ena-sena-integration.md

-Fallback parameters are explicit reviewable defaults, not empirically proven optimal thresholds: `observe([3600, 0])`, negative mean ticks rounded down as in Uniswap OracleLibrary, and a maximum **10% spot/TWAP price-ratio deviation**.
+Fallback parameters are explicit reviewable defaults, not empirically proven optimal thresholds: `observe([3600, 0])`, negative mean ticks rounded down as in Uniswap OracleLibrary, and a **10% spot/TWAP price-ratio warning threshold**.
 Both observation and slot reads are pinned to the snapshot block and cached by chain/pool/block/window.
 Require a valid tick and positive cumulative liquidity delta.
 A full-hour observation must succeed; never shorten the window or